Sherman Augustus

 Sherman Augustus (born January 10, 1959) is an American actor, martial artist and former NFL player.
-He is best known for his role as Nathaniel Moon in the AMC series Into the Badlands and as Lt.
-Colonel Sullivan in season 4 of Stranger Things.
-Augustus played professional football with the San Diego Chargers and Minnesota Vikings.
-He played college football at Northwestern College in Saint Paul, Minnesota with Jimmy Bridges.
+He is best known for his roles as Nathaniel Moon in the AMC series Into the Badlands and Lt.
+Colonel Jack Sullivan in seasons 4 and 5 of Stranger Things.
+Augustus played professional football with the San Diego Chargers and Minnesota Vikings, and previously played college football at Northwestern College in Saint Paul, Minnesota with Jimmy Bridges.

 He is a 2nd Degree Black Belt in the martial art of Taekwondo.

+Early life

+Sherman Augustus was born on January 10, 1959, in Los Angeles, California.
+Growing up, Augustus had severe asthma which made him afraid to leave home, so his parents enrolled him in flag football to help him overcome his illness and conquer his fears.

+Augustus attended Dorsey High School in the 1970s.
+He later attended Northwestern College where he majored in criminology.